lacoperon/TextDirect/README.md

-# TextDirect
+# Node Component of TextDirect
-Texts to Information!